-In addition to completing the program of study for a specific major and university requirements such as the Wright State Core, residency, and Integrated Writing, College of Liberal Arts B.A. students must complete the Foreign Language and Research Methods requirement.
+In addition to completing the program of study for a specific major and university requirements such as the Wright State Core, residency, and Integrated Writing, College of Liberal Arts B.A. students must complete the Foreign Language and Methods of Inquiry requirement.
 This consists of a foreign language through the 2020 level and two methods of inquiry courses, one in research methods and one in critical thinking.

 Students may demonstrate proficiency in a foreign language at the 2020 level either by satisfactorily completing course work or by taking an examination.
 For proficiency exams in French, German, and Spanish, consult the Department of Modern Languages.
 For proficiency exams in Greek or Latin, consult the Department of Classics.
 Other languages are acceptable, subject to approval by the Liberal Arts advising office.